-In honor of the new Wonder Woman movie (and because it’s summer vacation and I have more time to write), I wanted to make a post about my top 5 Wonder Woman comics.
+You don’t want to read the awful ones, but don’t worry.
+I’m here to help with a list of Wonder Woman comics that are–incoming pun–absolutely wonderful.
 This isn’t meant to be a universal list but just my personal favorites.
 If you loved the movie and are looking for more stories about Diana, Princess of Themyscira, these are great places to start.

 5. Wonder Woman by George Perez

 Honestly, this one could make the list based on art alone.
 Perez’s art is stunning, even if you don’t read the words—and you should definitely read the words, because the stories are great, too.
 There are so many good ones, so I’ve linked to Vol. 1 for simplicity’s sake.
-It’s got the origin of the Amazons (or make that one of the many, many origins the comics have gone through over the years), our favorite god of war, and the supervillain Cheetah—who I’m hoping will be the antagonist in the next movie.
+It’s got the origin of the Amazons (or make that one of the many, many origins the comics have gone through over the years), our favorite god of war, and the supervillain Cheetah—who might be Diana’s greatest foe.
 Well, her or Circe.
 Both are great.

 Perez’s run on Wonder Woman is a classic, and there’s a reason for that.
 Check it out on Amazon here.

 Sensation Comics is a collection of short Wonder Woman stories by different writers and artists.
 There are good ones, great ones, and some that are pretty meh, but overall it’s a wonderful collection (pun intended).
 My favorite is Brace Yourself by Jason Bischoff in Issue #2.
 It’s about a young Diana’s quest to defeat her mother in combat and earn her Amazon bracelet, and it’s heart-warming and adorable.
 It you enjoyed little Diana on Themyscira in the first part of the movie, you’ll love this story.